emiyl/psvimgtools-frontend/README.md

 # Requirements
 1. A PC 32 or 64 Bit PC Running Windows, Mac or Linux.
 2. A PSVita on ANY Firmware (even 3.65)
-3. QCMA by Codestation (Normal SONY CMA is partially supported and not recommended)
+3. QCMA by Codestation (Normal SONY CMA will work, but not recommended.)
 4. If your on linux you require *libgcrypt-dev*

 # Credits